Judicial Control of Informants, Spies, Stool Pigeons, and Agents Provocateurs, 60 Yale Law Journal 1091 (1951)

 benefit to the public by the discovery and convicting of real offenders, gaolers

 for their own profits often constraining prisoners to appeal honest men."

 Date of Authorship for this Version

 Donnelly, Richard C., "Judicial Control of Informants, Spies, Stool Pigeons, and Agents Provocateurs" (1951).
 Faculty Scholarship Series.
-Paper 4766.
+4766.